nicktang0307/stats220/README.md

 * Draws on lecture and lab content from *Module 1*

-## What we will do in this project
+## What we will do in this project :books: :books:

 1. Meme creation
 2. Animated GIF creation